helpyio/helpy/README.md

 - More translation files (need help with this)
 - Add "related articles" section to knowledgebase
-- Add commenting to knowledgebase using community functions
+- Add commenting to knowledgebase using community functions (almost done)
 - Support for different themes- and easy way to customize look and feel
 - Insert link to KB articles into reply in admin
 - Set up JSON API hooks, and test